A Specialist is not as Special as you Think

 When I was in my first year of practice out of residency I had some amazing success with a husband and a wife who were among my first-ever patients.

-Collectively they lost some 50+ pounds, had more energy than they could remember, got off of some of their prescription medications for blood pressure and cholesterol, and were overall doing amazing.
+Collectively they lost some 50+ pounds, had more energy than they could remember, got off of some of their prescription medications for blood pressure and cholesterol, and were overall doing fantastic.

 They were obviously excited by these changes and they went to their doctor to tell him about me and my therapies.

 Instead of the doctor being happy about their success, he was upset that they went to see me and questioned my credentials and methods.

 This is despite the fact that so much good had been done in their lives.